IAS Officer Salary Structure, Allowances, Perks & Job Profile 2025

 IAS Officer Salary Structure – 7th Pay Commission

-Also, note that these salaries are in accordance with the 7th Pay commission.
+Do keep in mind that these salaries are as per the 7th Pay Commission guidelines.

 IAS Officer Grade Pay